yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 <div class="info-box">The image to upload should be on the device already; the path supplied needs to be a full path to the image on the device.</div>

 <br>
-####`getStoredUserProfile`
+###`getStoredUserProfile`

-This function retrieves the user's profile for the given provider from the local device storage.
-This function allows you to get user information without the user being online.
+This method retrieves the user's profile for the given provider from the local device storage.
+This method allows you to get user information without the user being online.

 For example, you could use `getStoredUserProfile` to get the user's birthday, and if today is their birthday, give him/her a "birthday reward" (extra lives,  free coins, etc.).